-Course Summary: Restricted Access Barrier Systems (RABS) and Isolator Technology - 29, 30 Sep & 1 Oct 2020 - Online Training Course
+Course Summary: Restricted Access Barrier Systems (RABS) and Isolator Technology - 9, 10 & 11 March 2021 - Live Online Training Course

-This course covers the A-Z of Isolator Technology and Restricted Access Barrier Systems (RABS) used in Aseptic Manufacturing.
-It looks at the choices of systems available and the advantages and disadvantages of using Isolators or RABS over traditional Aseptic Manufacturing, together with an overview of all key applicable guidelines, standards and regulations.
-The course also covers design (types of systems, ergonomics, air classification and air-flow requirements) and the qualification/verification of the equipment systems involved, including facility and HVAC systems for Isolators/RABS and surrounding/supporting areas.
-Also included is the development, optimisation and qualification of sanitisation cycles, together with requirements for operation, maintenance, testing, inspection and monitoring of the systems and environments involved.
-The course is heavily orientated towards basing decisions for design, qualification/verification, operation and routine monitoring/testing/inspection on risk to product quality and ultimately risk to patient.
+This course covers the design, installation, qualification and operation of isolator systems and restricted access barrier systems (RABS), as used in aseptic manufacturing.
+It looks at the choices of systems available and the advantages and disadvantages of using Isolators and RABS over traditional Aseptic Manufacturing.
+The course also covers system design (types of systems, ergonomics, air classification and air-flow requirements) and the qualification / verification of the equipment systems involved, including facility and HVAC systems for isolators/RABS and surrounding/supporting areas.

+Also included in the course, is the development, optimisation and qualification of sporicidal decontamination cycles, together with requirements for operation, maintenance, testing, inspection and monitoring of the systems and environments involved.
+The impact of any changes to EU Annex 1 on the design and operation of RABS/isolator systems will be discussed, together with the latest developments in gloveless automated isolators.